turri21/SuperCassetteVision_Senhor/Readme.md

 Cartridge emulation: Currently hard-wired for a 32K ROM, no RAM.
 Smaller ROMs can be loaded but won't alias, and so may not work.

+Video: Visual glitches, due to games changing sprite data mid-frame, are especially notable in scrollers like Wheelie Racer.
+This is an expected (albeit undesired) behavior of the current design of the render engine.
+Fixing this issue will require better knowledge of the actual render engine in the Epoch TV-1 VDC.

 ## TODOs
 - CPU (uPD7801G)
   - Fix timing of special register instructions (e.g., 'ANI sr2, byte' is 11 steps, should be 17)